deeppavlov/DeepPavlov/docs/intro/pipeline_manager.rst

 |alt text2| **Plot 1.** Example of histogram with results.

 Experiments can be run both sequentially and in parallel.
 Including on video cards, in the event that you have several.
-Also, the :class:`~pipeline_manager.pipeline_manager.PipelineManager` class functionality allows for the selection of hyperparameters for individual models.
+Also, the :class:`~deeppavlov.pipeline_manager.PipelineManager` class functionality allows for the selection of hyperparameters for individual models.
 “Random search” and “grid search” are available.

 Running a large number of experiments, especially with large neural models, may take a large amount of time.